-A while ago, we asked our Facebook fans what beginner sewists are most afraid to learn.
-Our fans, being extremely fun and responsive, shared their feedback.
-We weren’t surprised to find that most people seem to be afraid of basic sewing techniques.
-To rid our fearful friends of these worrisome woes, we’ve collected the 5 Beginner Sewing Fears and some solutions.
+We asked our Facebook fans what beginner sewists are most afraid to learn.
+Our fans shared what their biggest sewing fears were when they started.
+We weren’t surprised to find that most of our respondents seemed to be afraid of the same basic sewing techniques.
+To rid our fearful friends of these worrisome woes, we’ve collected the 5 Beginner Sewing Fears and some solutions for these troubles.

 This fear seems to exist for two reasons.
 First of all, measuring can be a little overwhelming.
 Especially for those of us who aren’t mathematically inclined, measuring can be trickier than some would expect.
 Apart from the terror of stretching out that measuring tape, finding your reading glasses to identify the tiny marks, and then marking your fabric, the idea of cutting into any fabric is scary.
 You’re basically mutilating something you just bought.
 Not to worry, before slicing into your fancy yardage, remember there are tons of resources out there to help.
 For instance, this post from Craftsy shows you How to Take Measurements for Clothes.